nikhilgauri/Youtube-VLC/README.md

 # Youtube-VLC
-Use youtube-dl to stream Youtube videos on VLC Media Player (any quality) This can be used to play individual videos as well as whole playlists.
+Use youtube-dl to stream Youtube videos on VLC Media Player (any quality). <BR>
+This can be used to play individual videos as well as whole playlists.

 ## Need